VedAstro/VedAstro/ChatAPI/readme.md

 craft a response that incorporates the strengths of Response A and Response B, addresses their shortcomings based on the ratings, and leverages insights from the provided ratings:

 # Free AI chat, really?
-We're doing this to improve quality for everybody's benefit.
+Yes, we're doing this to improve vedic prediction quality for the common good of human race.
 So we will focus on keeping this free and you focus on giving feedback.
 Lets improve **Vedic Astrology AI Chat** together!